bachya/linkding-cli/README.md

   --help                Show this message and exit.

 Commands:
-  bookmarks  Manage bookmarks
-  tags       Manage tags
+  bookmarks  Work with bookmarks. tags       Work with tags.
   ```

-The help text explains where CLI options and environment variables exist.
-For instance,
+## Configuration

-the linkding API token can be provided via the `-t` option, the `--token` option, or the
+Configuration can be provided via a variety of sources:

-`LINKDING_TOKEN` environment variable
+* CLI Options
+* Environment Variables
+* Configuration File

 ### Example: CLI Options